writethedocs/www/docs/2014/blog/announcing-conference-talks-eu.rst

 Talks
 -----

 Presentations are the main event of the conference.
 We are really excited about the quality and scope of the presentations.
-We think there will be a little bit for everyone, and hopefully it will introduce you to some new and useful concepts that you didn't know about before.
+There will be a little bit for everyone, and we believe it will introduce you to some new and useful concepts that you didn't know about before.

 The `full list of talks`_ is available.
 If you haven't already registered, `what are you waiting for`_?